Citric Acid Manufacturing & Application

 Citric Acid Global Market

-According to market trends, citric acid is majorly used in food and beverage industry.
+According to market trends, citric acid is majorly used in the food and beverage industry.
 The following pie chart shows the world consumption of citric acid.

 Asia is the largest consumer of citric acid and citrates accounting 28% of world consumption in 2015, whereas China is the largest player in citric acid production accounting 59% of world production in 2015.